swiyu-admin-ch/swiyu-issuer/README.md

 4. Navigate again to ePortal
 5. Search and select the application **API Selfservice Portal**
 6. Select the API **swiyucorebusiness_status**
-7. Click the blue botton "Abonnieren Sie"
+7. Click the blue button "Abonnieren Sie"
 8. Create a new application for this instance
 9. Use Customer Key & Secret to configure application-local.yml
 10. Onboard via API Gateway (TODO)